 I have been using Pinterest for self-promotion and also to check out more works by other photographers.
 It’s important to constantly improve our visual libraries since that it one of the ways to learn photography and art as a whole.
 So I pinned the photographs I thought of as good and some of them are truly inspiring.
 But more and more I pinned and looked through the feed, less of good works I started to notice.

 Nowadays I pin more works that show feelings and emotions.
 Something that shows the spark of life.
-And I realised recently that this is a problem with my photography and my photographs.
+And I realised recently that this is a problem with my photography and my photographs as well.
+I think of technical aspects a lot and how to make a pretty picture but not what emotions I put into that.

 How does photography express emotion?